Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/wrapping-document.md

   |-- certificate-2.json
 ```

-In the `wrapped-document` directory, you will find the wrapped document which can be sent to the recipient later once the `merkleRoot` has been issued to the document store.
+In the `wrapped-documents` directory, you will find the wrapped document which can be sent to the recipient later, once the `merkleRoot` has been issued to the document store.